yx79/poscoin/README.md

 qmake
 make
-Alternatively, install Qt Creator and open the tulipcoin-qt.pro file.
+Alternatively, install Qt Creator and open the eightcoin-qt.pro file.

-An executable named tulipcoin-qt will be built.
+An executable named eightcoin-qt will be built.

 Windows